The Labor Party

 Labor’s last decade of corporate donations

-Cumulative totals to Coalition FY2013-FY2022 (Liberal and National Parties, state and federal).
+Cumulative totals to Coalition FY2013-FY2023 (Labor Parties, state and federal as reported to AEC).
 Explore and filter the raw AEC data ›

 Banking and Finance category can include interest earned from investments and term deposits